linkerd/website/linkerd.io/content/2/tasks/automatically-rotating-control-plane-tls-credentials.md

 credentials stored in the control plane (see [How does it work?](/2/features/automatic-mtls/#how-does-it-work) for more).

-For simplicity, by default, these credentials are generated once at install time, and must be [manually rotated](/2/manually-rotating-control-plane-tls-credentials).
-There are three parts to these credentials: the trust root, the certificate, and the key.
-The trust root is stored in a Kubernetes ConfigMap, while the certificate and key are stored in a Kubernetes Secret.
+For simplicity, by default, these certificates are generated once at install time, and must be [manually rotated](/2/manually-rotating-control-plane-tls-credentials).
 In this doc, we'll describe how to use the *cert-manager* project to automatically *rotate* these credentials instead.